 Herbert enlisted with the 2nd Kent Regt.
 Herb transferred to the RCAF in August of 1943.
-Herbert reported to the Manning Depot for Basic Training and Air Crew Selection.
+He reported to the Manning Depot for Basic Training and Air Crew Selection.
 He was posted to Guelph 13/09/43.

 Herbert served with 2nd Kents.